 Easy to Make Lemon Curd

-How to make luscious lemon Curd
+How to Make Luscious Lemon Curd

 Quick, what did you have for your breakfast?
 If you had to stop to think about it, perhaps your breakfast wasn't that great.
-If you are ready to start your day with something which will make you open your eyes, look at your toast and say, "Wow, that's great!" you need to make some lemon curd.
+If you are ready to start your day with something that will make you open your eyes, look at your toast and say, "Wow, that's great!" you need to make some lemon curd.

 Don't be put off by the term curd, although it sounds like cheese it isn't.
 What you will be making is a rich lemony spread suitable for toast, bread, or as a filling in cakes and various other types of desserts.

-Use the best ingredients
+Use the Best Ingredients